 Thomas Wake – the image of god Poseidon

-In the ancient Greek mythology, Poseidon was the king of the sea.
-The half-man, half-fish figure was usually portrayed with a trident, and a crown, as well as long beard.
-He belonged to the God’s pantheon, and was a sibling of Hades, Zeus, Demeter, Hestia and Hera – the key characters in the Greek mythology.
+In ancient Greek mythology, Poseidon was the king of the sea.
+The half-man, the half-fish figure was usually portrayed with a trident, and a crown, as well as a long, silver beard.
+He belonged to the God’s pantheon and was a sibling of Hades, Zeus, Demeter, Hestia, and Hera – the key characters appearing in Greek mythology.

 Poseidon was god of the sea, earthquakes, storms, and horses and is considered one of the most bad-tempered, moody and greedy Olympian gods.
 He was known to be vengeful when insulted.Source